noleu/software_containerization/docs/tls-and-network-policies/README.md

 - run Helm chart
 `helm install myapp .`

+- Wait on myapp-ingress-service address to populate and check it with the command: `kubectl get ingress`

 - Verify the connection with openssl
 `openssl s_client -connect myeventsapp.com:443 -servername myeventsapp.com`